machiela-lab/sparrpowR/README.md

 ### Funding

-This package was developed while the authors were postdoctoral fellows supported by the [Cancer Prevention Fellowship Program](https://cpfp.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/).
+This package was developed while the authors were originally postdoctoral fellows supported by the [Cancer Prevention Fellowship Program](https://cpfp.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/).
+Any modifications since December 05, 2022 were made while the author I.D.B. was an employee of Social & Scientific Systems, Inc., a division of [DLH Corporation](https://www.dlhcorp.com).

 ### Acknowledgments